-zone air temperature: the temperature of just the zone air, not including infrared radiation from the interior surfaces; such a temperature would be measured by a sensor housed in a well-aspirated containment shielded by a material with a solar and infrared reflectance of one; well-mixed air is assumed.
+zone air temperature: the temperature of just the zone air, not including infrared radiation from the interior surfaces.
+Informative Note: Such a temperature would be measured by a sensor housed in a well-aspirated containment shielded by a material with a solar and infrared reflectance of one; well-mixed air is assumed.

-zone cooling loads: sensible heat and latent heat loads associated with heat and moisture exchange between the building envelope and its surroundings as well as internal heat and moisture gains within the building.
-These loads do not include internal gains associated with operating the mechanical system (e.g., air distribution fan heat).
+zone cooling loads: the sensible heat and latent heat loads associated with heat and moisture exchange between the building envelope and its surroundings as well as internal heat and moisture gains within the building.
+These loads do not include internal gains associated with operating the mechanical system.
+Informative Note: For example, these loads do not include air distribution fan heat.